Yacouba Sylla

-Yacouba Sylla (born 29 November 1990) is a professional footballer who plays as a defensive midfielder for Belgian First Division B side Virton.
+Yacouba Sylla (born 29 November 1990) is a professional footballer who plays as a defensive midfielder.
 Born in France, he represented France as a youth international before switching to Mali at senior level.

 Club career

 Youth career

 Prior to joining Clermont, where Sylla signed his first professional contract, he had a year's stint with Ligue 1 club Caen.
 Before that, Sylla had started his career with hometown Parisian club Étampes FC, before joining nearby club CSF Brétigny, which produced France internationals Patrice Evra and Jimmy Briand.
 After four years in Brétigny, Sylla spent the next four years roaming around clubs in the Lower Normandy region such as Montferrand, Malesherbes, and Caen.
 And then in 2009, he signed an amateur contract with Clermont where he was inserted into Clermont's reserve team for the 2009–10 season.
 He appeared in 17 matches scoring one goal.

 Clermont

 For the 2010–11 season, Sylla was promoted to the senior team by manager Michel Der Zakarian.
 He made his professional debut on 15 October 2010 in a league match against Le Mans playing the entire match in a 2–0 defeat.
 Sylla subsequently appeared as a starter in the team's next seven matches.
 His performances domestically led to interest from German club VfB Stuttgart and Italian club Udinese.
 In order to decrease the interest Clermont signed Sylla to his first professional contract, which ran from 22 November 2010 until June 2014.